Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 ```
 There will be a folder as a local copy of the Github repo, delete the few files inside, and switch (cd) to that folder.

 Download the theme [Lagrange](https://github.com/LeNPaul/Lagrange/).
-Copy all the files to the folder, and "synchronize" to the Github.
+Copy all the files to the folder, and "synchronize" to Github.

 ```
 git add .